Stonetech66/MicroRide/README.md

 4. **Payment Service:** The payment service provides endpoints to simulate payment successes and failures.
 While it doesn't integrate with an actual payment gateway, it enables testing and validation of payment-related functionalities.

 5. **Tracking Service:** The tracking service is pivotal for efficient rider-driver matching.
-It employs MongoDB geospatial queries to locate the nearest available driver, optimizing response time.
+It employs MongoDB geospatial indexing to locate the nearest available driver, optimizing response time.
 Additionally, the service calculates driver estimated time of arrival (ETA) using a custom algorithm, factoring in recent location history, distance and the driver average speed.
 To maintain accuracy, MicroRide provides the client application an endpoint for frequent driver location updates, typically every 30 seconds(configurable), ensuring real-time positioning and enhancing the rider's experience.

 6. **Analysis Service:** The analysis service, While not fully functional, its primary function is to gather ride fare price data.
 This serves as the foundation for future enhancements in data analytics, enabling the service to provide valuable insights into ride fare prices, including trends, patterns, and more accurate pricing information.

-7. **Notification Service:** Facilitates real-time notifications to users and drivers about various ride events, improving overall user experience and engagement.
+7. **Notification Service:** Enhances the overall user experience and engagement by delivering real-time notifications to users and drivers for various events, including ride updates, payment status, and more.

 ## ⚒️ Technology Stack